Chances are that you're reading this because someone posted a fake online review about your business. In this post we cover exactly how to handle it.

 Use an automated system like ReputationStacker to do the heavy lifting for you.

-All you have to do is enter a customer's phone number or email address into the system, and ReputationStacker contacts them with a one-question survey.
-Dissatisfied customers are directed back to you before they can post a negative review, and happy customers are directed to the review site of your choice so they can post glowing reviews.
+All you have to do is enter a customer's phone number or email address into the system, and ReputationStacker contacts them with a one-question survey to get their feedback, then directs them to the review site of your choice so they can post reviews.

 One angry customer or jealous competitor doesn't have the power to hurt your business, provided you know how to respond to false reviews online.